Sharon Graham

-Sharon M. Graham (born 1968) is a British trade unionist who has been the general secretary of Unite since 26 August 2021.
+Sharon Mairead Graham (born 3 December 1968) is a British trade unionist who has been the general secretary of Unite since 26 August 2021.
 She is the first woman to hold the position.
 She previously served as the union's executive officer and as head of its organising and leverage department.

 Early life

-Sharon Graham was born in Hammersmith in 1968.
+Graham was born in Hammersmith in 1968.
 She is one of four children to a father from Newcastle upon Tyne and a mother from Abbeyfeale, County Limerick.
 She went to the Sacred Heart High School in Hammersmith.

 She left school and began work as a silver service waitress at 16, and led her first walkout at 17 in defence of the rights of casual workers.
 The strike was successful and won her colleagues equal pay.
-Graham initially intended to go into journalism and worked for an estate agent.
+Graham initially intended to go into journalism and she worked for an estate agent.
 When she was 27, she studied at the Trades Union Congress's Organising Academy.